-In accordance with the PAA and the general notice issued in terms thereof, I have a responsibility to report material findings on the municipality's compliance with specific matters in key legislation.
-I performed procedures to identify findings but not to gather evidence to express assurance.
+- 28. In accordance with the PAA and the general notice issued in terms thereof, I have a responsibility to report material findings on the municipality's compliance with specific matters in key legislation.
+I performed procedures to identify findings but not to gather evidence to express assurance. - 29.
 The material findings on compliance with specific matters in key legislation are as follows:

-ANNUAL FINANCIAL STATEMENTS, PERFORMANCE AND ANNUAL REPORTS
+ANNUAL FINANCIAL STATEMENTS, PERFORMANCE AND ANNUAL REPORT

-The annual financial statements submitted for audit were not prepared in all material respects in accordance with the requirements of section 122 of the MFMA.

-Material misstatements of property, plant and equipment, receivables from exchange transaction, receivables from non-exchange transaction, liabilities, debt arrangement, statement of comparison of budget and actual amounts, cash flow and disclosure items identified by the auditors in the submitted financial statements were corrected and resulted in the financial statements of the municipality receiving an unqualified audit opinion.
+- 30. The financial statements submitted for audit were not prepared in all material respects in accordance with the requirements of section 122 of the MFMA. - 31.
+Material misstatements of non-current assets, current assets, cash flow statement and contingent liabilities identified by the auditors in the submitted financial statements were subsequently corrected and the supporting documents were provided subsequently.